 What Barrel Pick Whiskey Really Means

 If you are a whiskey connoisseur, chances are your bucket list might include experiencing your very own barrel pick.
 But what exactly does that mean, and what does the process entail?
 After whiskey is distilled, it is actually a law that it must be put into an oak barrel to age.
-There isn't a requirement for how long it must remain in the barrel (unless it's bourbon, which differs from other whiskeys because it legally must age for a minimum of two years).
+There isn't a requirement for how long it must remain in the barrel, except in the case of straight whiskey, which must be aged for for a minimum of two years.
 Many high-quality whiskeys are aged for a long, long time — sometimes a decade or more.
 Once it's ready to be bottled, distilleries usually blend the whiskey from several different barrels in order to have a consistent flavor in the product that they are sending out to liquor stores or bars in bulk.

 If you invest in a barrel pick whiskey, that means you are working with the distillery — and sometimes the master distiller themselves — to create a whiskey with the exact flavor profiles you like, and only whiskey from that particular barrel will be bottled and marked with a special sticker for you.
 This experience is very exclusive, and certainly not cheap.
 In general, a single barrel will have a price tag in the $15,000 to $20,000 range.
 Since it's such a highly-coveted experience, you will likely have to get on a waiting list, especially if you're wanting to do your barrel pick at a larger distillery.
 To have a better shot, you may need to join a local whiskey club or partner with a liquor store since distilleries only offer a small number of barrel picks to individuals each year.